XMaxPlatform/support-chain/README.md

 ### Debug setting for xmaxrun on Windows

-Right click `xmaxrun` project again, click `Properties`.
+Right click `xmaxrun` project, click `Properties`.

 Select `Configuration Properties` --> `Debugging`.

 Set the `Working Directory` to `$(SolutionDir)install\bin`.

-You can debug now.
+You can debug it now.

 ### Run xmaxrun on Windows

-`$(SolutionDir)install\bin` is the working directory for xmaxrun.
+`$(SolutionDir)install\bin` is the working directory for xmaxrun program.

-Double click `xmaxrun.exe`(Found in working directory) run the xmax block chain node.
+Double click `xmaxrun.exe`(Found in working directory) run the Xmax block chain node.

-If it is Fist run, the program would be crashed.
+If it is fist run, the program would be crashed.

-You will find two new floders( `config-dir` and `data-dir` ) in working directory.
+You will find two new folders( `config-dir` and `data-dir` ) in working directory.

 * `config-dir`：Store configuration files of block chain.
 * `data-dir`：Store data files of block chain.
-(You can custom it by set the arg `--data-dir` when run xmaxrun e.g. `--data-dir /path/to/data`）.
+(You can custom it by set the arg `--data-dir` when setup xmaxrun e.g. `--data-dir /path/to/data`）.

-Copy `genesis.json`(Found in xmax code root path) to working directory.
+Copy `genesis.json`(Found in Xmax code root path) to working directory.
 And then, open `config.ini` (Found in `config-dir`).

 Set: